How To Start An Urgent Care: What You Need To Know About Costs

-Startup costs vary, and most of those variances depend on geography, services, and facility size of your urgent care.
-But most new urgent care clinics in the U.S. will require between $800,000 and $1.5 million in total funding to open and operate through the first 12-18 months.
+Startup costs vary depending on geography, service scope, and facility size.
+Most new urgent care clinics in the United States will require roughly $800,000 to $1.5 million in total funding to open and sustain operations through the first 12 to 18 months.

 1. Facility, Build-Out, and Leasehold Improvements